fulfilionet/ebay-sdk-php/docs/getting-started/installation.rst

        require 'vendor/autoload.php';

-It is highly recommended that you read the Composer documentation at `getcomposer.org <http://getcomposer.org>`_ to fully understand how to install Composer, define dependencies and configure the autoloading.
+It is highly recommended that you read the Composer documentation at `getcomposer.org <http://getcomposer.org>`_ to fully understand how to install Composer, define dependencies and configure the auto loading.

 Installing via Phar
 -------------------

 Each release of the SDK comes with a `phar <http://php.net/manual/en/book.phar.php>`_ archive.
 This contains all the classes and dependencies you need to run the SDK.
-You can download the phar from the `SDK releases <https://github.com/davidtsadler/ebay-sdk-php/releases>`_.
+You can download the phar from the `SDK releases <https://github.com/fulfilionet/ebay-sdk-php/releases>`_.
 Using the phar in your project is as simple as including it in your scripts.

 .. code-block:: php